oneofthemany/appops/README.md

 ## TODO

+1. Convert the Control Server to a web-app itself.
+Meaning, control devices and playback from a web-app instead of a terminal window.
+This would allow for a better admin experience; including:

+* forwarding and rewinding playback position across all devices
+* adjusting volume
+* adding videos on the fly
+* etc

-1. Allow late-starting clients to start at a position in the video close to the current position of other videos.
+2. Allow late-starting clients to start at a position in the video close to the current position of other videos.
 Thinking the best way might be to listen to heartbeat status updates from multigram in Control.
 Control can then manage the average playback position and send that up with any newly connecting clients.

 - tracking per-client position of playback
 - position newly attached clients to average playback position of already attached clients